 Like most folks after waving their wallet profusely at the entrance of Costco, signaling the door employee you are a loyal member and ready to spend, I cautiously went in for stroll at every free sample stands available.
 Good stuffs.
-And I promised myself today, I will walk out with less than $200 on the second receipt.
+And I promised myself today, I will walk out with less than $200 on the third receipt.

 Then this nifty device shows itself out of the blue.
 A stud finder.
 Precisely a.k.a ProFinder 6000+.